Ravij-p/Sandhan/SETUP_INSTRUCTIONS.md

-# Sandhan App Upgrade - Setup Instructions
+# Tushti IAS App Upgrade - Setup Instructions

 ## Overview
-Your Sandhan App has been upgraded with the following new features:
+Your Tushti IAS App has been upgraded with the following new features:

 ### New Features Added:
 1. **Student Authentication System**